ErnstRoell/wsldesktop/README.md

 Ubuntu in the Windows Subsystem for Linux.
 In fact, this guide has been written in it!
 The tutorial will cover the installation of following programs.

-1. I3 Window Manager
+1. Installing VcXsrv
-2. Ranger as the file explorer
+2. Install i3-gaps
-3. Neovim as text editor
+3. Install neovim and ranger

 Begin by checking the version of your current Windows Subsystem for Linux, or by installing it if it has not yet been installed.